Beeston, Nottinghamshire: Commerce

 Beeston's main shopping area is along the High Road, much of which has been pedestrianised.
 There are some chain stores in Beeston and independent stores, including specialist east Asian and Mediterranean food shops.

 There are takeaways and several restaurants, offering a selection of food including Chinese, Thai and Indian cuisine.
 Cafés are to be found around the main shopping centre; The Square, the centre of Beeston, is a 1960s shopping development, most of which is pedestrianised.

 A £1.4-million environmental improvement scheme covered pavements and lighting for the non-pedestrianised eastern end of the High Road.
 Further east, Broadgate saw improvements with a new space at the top entrance to Broadgate Recreation Ground; the works were completed in late 2006.

 The shopping centre is traversed by Wollaton Road.
-An area south-east of the shopping centre made room for a Tesco superstore, which opened 1 November 2010, rivalling the Sainsbury's store in the town centre and the recent Lidl store in Wollaton Road to the north of the town centre.
+An area south-east of the shopping centre made room for a Tesco superstore, which opened 1 November 2010, rivalling the Sainsbury's store in the town centre and the Lidl store in Wollaton Road to the north of the town centre.
 Beeston Fire Station, on an adjacent plot, was closed and relocated to a new site on Hassocks Lane.

 Beeston town centre was redeveloped when the Nottingham Express Transit extension was built, including the construction of a large gym and a Costa Coffee shop.
 This redevelopment was undertaken by Henry Boot.
 Beeston Square is the centre of further redevelopment into the 2020s, with a £50-million scheme including connection to the NET Tram network, and a new Arc cinema with seating for 700 in an eight-screen complex, the first cinema since 1968.
 Contracts were fulfilled by Bowmer + Kirkland.